greymistcube/homeauto/tunnel/tunnel.md

 # Tunnel

-Script to automatically ssh tunnel to a `cloud_server`.
+A simple script to automatically establish an `ssh` tunnel connection to `cloud_server`.

 ## Description

-This script is used to establish a persistant `ssh` tunnel connection to a cloud server.
+This script is used to establish a persistant `ssh` tunnel connection to `cloud_server`.

 The script is run on boot, which issues an `ssh` command, binding a remote port to a local port.
 The script runs indefinitely.
-If connection is dropped, a notification is pushed through `pushover.py` script, and repeated attempts are made to reestablish a connection henceforth.
+If the connection is dropped, a notification is pushed through `pushover.py` script, and repeated attempts are made to reestablish a connection henceforth.

 ## Usage